 When you update layers in your scene to use HTTPS, any custom symbols that use HTTP are automatically updated to use HTTPS if the source of the custom symbols supports it.
 Other layer customizations, such as images embedded in pop-ups, are not updated to HTTPS.
 To update these references to use HTTPS, open the layer's item page and update the references on the Visualization tab.

 The following settings apply to apps.
 Some settings only apply to specific types of apps.

-- URL—You can enter or change the URL of your web mapping, mobile, or application extension app.
+- URL—You can edit the URL of your web mapping, mobile, or application extension app.
 For example, if the URL of your app changes, you can use the URL setting to point the app item to the new URL.

 - Code Attachment—You can attach code (as a ZIP file) to your apps.
 This can be helpful if you are sharing a sample or a configurable app and want others to have access to your code.

 To update a code attachment without resetting the download counter on the item, use Update Code and upload a ZIP file with the same name as the original ZIP file.
 If you want to attach a new file, first delete the existing file; then use Attach Code.
 This will reset the download count on the item.

 - Purpose—For web mapping, mobile, or desktop apps, specify the purpose of the app you've added.

 - Platform—For desktop apps, specify the platform of the app you've added.